Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 There’s something for just about every taste and style available to look at and purchase.

-Animation Academy was a beloved attraction at Hollywood Studios before it closed, but Disney brings it back for Festival of the Arts.
+Animation Academy is a popular experience that used to take place at Hollywood Studios and currently is held daily at Animal Kingdom, but Disney also brings it to Epcot for Festival of the Arts.

 You can draw Disney characters with help from a real animation artist at the America Gardens Theatre.
 The step-by-step session includes an artist’s board, paper, and a pencil.